Code-Institute-Submissions/farescalculator/README.md

 :-----------------:|:-----------------:
 ![](assets/images/desktoptimetable.webp)  |  ![](assets/images/mobiletimetable.webp)

-- Javscript:        All javscript was passed through the official https://jshint.com/ and no errors were found.
+- Javscript:        All javascript was passed through the official https://jshint.com/ and no errors were found.
     - jshint did provide these warnings.

     ![](assets/images/jshint.webp)